StorageB/custom-command-toggle/docs/configuration.md

 <!-- config.md -->

-To set up and configure, open the extension preferences via the Extension Manager or run:
+To set up and configure, open extension preferences through the extension manager or by running:

 ```
 gnome-extensions prefs custom-command-toggle@storageb.github.com